 But let’s face it, I work on a ranch so my needs for hairspray are few.
-The cows don’t mind one bit if I have my hair pulled back in a clip!
+The cows don’t mind one bit if I have my hair pulled back in a ponytail!
 But my board-straight hair does need some help when we’re out and about.
 I’ve toyed around with different ingredients before but this time I’m pretty pleased with the results.

 Only 3 Ingredients!

 I made this batch several months ago so I could try it out first & see what I thought.
 First I poured about 1/2 cup filtered water into a glass jar and added several sprigs of rosemary.
 I’ve read that rosemary is good for your hair and that it also will over time subtly darken my newly-emerging

 gray platinum blonde streaks. (eh hum… )

 I allowed the rosemary to steep in the water for a couple of days using good ole solar power by placing the lidded jar on our picnic table during the 100-degree days typical during the summer in NE Texas.
 Then I brought the jar inside and strained the water and placed it in a microwavable container and heated it until it was hot, but not boiling.
 I stirred in three teaspoons of sugar until it was fully dissolved and allowed it to cool.
 (Note, I decided I liked a Tablespoon better so that’s what’s shown on my recipe below)

 Alcohol As A Preservative